 Source: Technology Review

-Science fiction writers have long envisioned the bionic man – someone who used mind control to control a synthetic body part.
-In this case, a bio-mechanical hand has been connected to the patient’s nervous system.
+Furthermore, science fiction writers have long envisioned bionic man – someone who used mind control to control a synthetic body part.
+In this case, a bio-mechanical hand has been connected to a patient’s nervous system.

 Four miniature electrodes were implanted in his arm, allowing him to send signals to the bionic hand.
 This is the first time a patient has been able to achieve such complex movements only using brain waves.
 Below is a demonstration of how the bionic arm attaches to the severed arm which receives these signals.

 Think that’s creepy?
 How about a robot that can read your mind without picking up on your brain waves or even touching you?

 A PR2 personal robot that can read your mind by watching your body language then by making predictions on what you will most probably do next.